New Life for Old Garden Tools

 The Easy Way to Make Old Garden Tools Work Better

-They’re cheap, and they work, and you can grab them both at Amazon.com if your local hardware store doesn’t have them in stock.
+They’re cheap, and they work, and you can grab them both in the Outdoorsy Living section at Amazon if your local hardware store doesn’t have them in stock.
+(I was given mine by the good folks who sell them, for purposes of testing and review, but will cheerfully purchase their replacements when the time comes – especially the awesome blade sharpener.)

 Here’s the scoop: